-6 Mediated Max-Sum
+5. Mediated Max-Sum

-In order to implement Max-Sum in a manner that preserves the privacy of the agents even when some of them collude, we propose herein an implementation of the algorithm in the mediated model.
-Let $\mathbf{M} = \{M_1, \dots, M_L\}$ be an external committee of so-called mediators.
-The agents in \mathcal{A} will share their DCOP private inputs, namely, the topology and constraint information, with the mediators using a t-out-of-L secret sharing scheme, where $t = \lfloor (L+1)/2 \rfloor$ (see Eq.
+In order to implement MAX-SUM in a manner that preserves the privacy of 455 the agents even when some of them collude, we propose herein an implementation of the algorithm in the mediated model.
+Let $\mathbf{M} = \{M_1, \ldots, M_L\}$ be an external committee of so-called mediators.
+The agents in \mathcal{A} will share their DCOP private inputs, namely, the topology and constraint information, with the mediators using a t-out-of-L secret sharing scheme, where $t = \lfloor (L+1)/2 \rfloor$ 460 (see Eq.
 (5)).
 The agents trust the mediators to have an honest majority, in the sense that if some of the mediators decide to collude in order to reconstruct the shared private data, the number of colluding mediators would be smaller than the number of mediators outside the coalition.
-Under that assumption, the mediators cannot recover the private inputs that were shared with them, since at least t mediators have to collude in order to be able to reconstruct the shared secrets, and $t = |(L+1)/2| \ge L - t$.
+Under that assumption, the mediators cannot recover the private inputs that were shared with them, 465 since at least t mediators have to collude in order to be able to reconstruct the shared secrets, and $t = \lfloor (L+1)/2 \rfloor \ge L - t$.

-After the agents had completed sharing all their private inputs with the mediators, they go to rest and the mediators start emulating the performance of the entire Max-Sum algorithm by implementing MPC techniques on the shared data.
-The main challenge in this regard is to design an implementation of Max-Sum that operates on shared data, namely, in a manner that is oblivious to the underlying topology and constraint values.
-When the mediators complete their emulation of Max-Sum, say by running an agreed preset number of iterations, K, they send to each of the agents a message from which that agent can infer the assignment of its variable in the solution that the algorithm had found.
-We call this algorithm MD-Max-Sum.
+After the agents had completed sharing all their private inputs with the mediators, they go to rest and the mediators start emulating the performance of the entire MAX-SUM algorithm by implementing MPC techniques on the shared data.
+The main challenge in this regard is to design an implementation of MAX-SUM that operates on shared data, namely, in a manner that is oblivious to the underlying topology and constraint values.
+When the mediators complete their emulation of MAX-SUM, say by running an agreed preset number of iterations, K, they send to each of the agents a message from which that agent can infer the assignment of its variable in the solution that the algorithm had found.
+We call this algorithm MD-MAX-SUM.

-In order to hide the constraint graph topology from the mediators, MD-MAX-Sum operates on an augmented version $G+ = (V, E+)$ of the constraint graph G = (V, E), which includes, in addition to the actual edges in G, also some phantom edges (see Section 6.1).
-As demonstrated in Theorem 4, running MAX-Sum over a constraint graph that is augemented by phantom edges does not change the output of the algorithm.
+In order to hide the constraint graph topology from the mediators, MD-MAX-SUM operates on an augmented version $G+ = (V, E+)$ of the constraint graph G = (V, E), which includes, in addition to the actual edges in G, also some phantom edges (see Section 5.1).
+As demonstrated in Theorem 4, running MAX-SUM over a constraint graph that is augmented by phantom edges does not change the output of the algorithm.
 With such added phantom edges, the mediators cannot tell which of the edges in the augmented graph are actual ones and which are phantom ones, so the graph topology is preserved.